pulumi/pulumi-azure-native/sdk/python/README.md

 ## Configuring credentials

-Credentials configuration is compatible with the existing Terraform-based Azure provider.

-Please refer to [this quickstart guide]( https://www.pulumi.com/docs/intro/cloud-providers/azure/setup/) for possible configuration options.
+To learn how to configure credentials refer to the [Azure configuration options](https://www.pulumi.com/registry/packages/azure-native/installation-configuration/#configuration-options).

 ## Building